awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-install.md

    [ec2-user ~]$ sudo amazon-linux-extras install -y ecs; sudo systemctl enable --now ecs
    ```

 1. \(Optional\) You can verify that the agent is running and see some information about your new container instance with the agent introspection API\.
-For more information, see [Amazon ECS Container Agent Introspection](ecs-agent-introspection.md)\.
+For more information, see [Amazon ECS container agent introspection](ecs-agent-introspection.md)\.

    ```
    [ec2-user ~]$ curl -s http://localhost:51678/v1/metadata | python -mjson.tool